Take charge of your future!

 Many people don’t know they have rights in the workplace or they are scared about losing their jobs if they speak up.
 But, you DO have rights.

 Belonging to a Union has never been more important.
 Workers are facing new and fast-paced changes to the job market.
-Joining our Union lets workers take charge of their working life and work toward the future they deserve.
+Bringing a Union into the workplace lets workers take charge of their working life and work toward the future they deserve.

 Workers have become more disposable to employers, and often more decentralized too.
 It makes it easier for companies to divide and conquer their workforce.
 Some workers have never met their boss – like experiences shared with our Union recently by Uber drivers – and they get the run-around about who they need to speak to about concerns – like many Amazon delivery drivers our Organizers have spoken too.
 Instead of being easily able to take charge, it’s actually very difficult for these independent contractors, even when they work for the same employer, to meet each other, talk to each other, and find out that their concerns and worries are shared.

 Precarious work like this can lead to a number of health and safety concerns like overwork and fatigue or unreliable schedules and income.